 I therefore decided to transfer 500 euros to each platform at the 1st of August 2019.
 I invested the money at the same time and I will not deposit any more money to the two portfolios.
 Every month I will then do a status of the progress and earnings, to share with you which portfolio is currently ahead.
 This will be interesting!

-Below you can see the results for both portfolios by the 1st of January 2019.
+Below you can see the results for both portfolios by the 1st of February 2020.
 Mintos Invest & Access still has the lead in terms of earning as expected.
-However, 234,62 euros of the money invested in Mintos Invest & Access is not available for instant withdrawal.
-This is an increase of 60,77 euros since last month, so that is a good development.
-As always Bondora Go & Grow is ahead in terms of liquidity and Mintos Invest & Access is ahead in terms of returns with 19.03 euros versus 12.88 with Bondora Go & Grow.
-During February, for the first time during this test run, the average interest rate on Mintos Invest & Access dropped as it has been doing every month since the product came out, this time from 9.58% to 9.55%.
+However, 180,23 euros of the money invested in Mintos Invest & Access is not available for instant withdrawal.
+This is a decrease since last month, so that is a good development.
+As always Bondora Go & Grow is ahead in terms of liquidity and Mintos Invest & Access is ahead in terms of returns with 21.01 euros versus 15.74 with Bondora Go & Grow.
+During February, for the first time during this test run, the average interest rate on Mintos Invest & Access dropped as it has been doing every month since the product came out, this time from 9.55% to 9.36%.
 Interesting battle!
 Stay tuned by signing up for the newsletter.

 Get started on building your own crowdlending portfolio today!